Key takeaways

 Pension funds currently sit outside your estate.
 So some people have been using pension funds as a way of preserving money to pass money onto the next generation without the burden of Inheritance Tax.
-And the government are trying to put a stop to this.
+And the government are putting a stop to this.

 The new Pension and Inheritance Tax rules might affect you if: